Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 with the initial condition $n(a,0) = f(a)$ and the birth boundary condition: where $b(a)$ is the birth rate of the individuals which depends on the age of the adult population.
 Here, $\mu(a)$ is the death rate of individuals.
 These types of age structure models often use population pyramids to represent the distribution of age groups in a population visually.

+In reaction-diffusion systems such as the Gierer-Meinhardt system, a limiting situation known as the ``Shadow System" occurs when one component (usually the inhibitor) diffuses significantly faster than the other \cite{kavallaris2021, marciniak2017, marciniak2013}.
+In this case, the fast-diffusing component instantly enters a quasi-steady state, resulting in a reduced system closely matching the original system's behaviour.
+Researchers have shown that the Gierer–Meinhardt system can be controlled by only the dynamics of the activator itself given by the nonlocal problem \cite{kavallaris2017, duong2021}:

+with positive initial and no-flux boundary conditions.
+Furthermore, the authors obtained global-in-time existence and blow-up solutions for the nonlocal problem in both finite and infinite time.
+The nonlocal model predicts the regulated expansion of the activator, which is ensured by global-in-time existence results; yet, the activator's unlimited growth is relevant to finite- and infinite-time blow-up results.

 In pattern formation, morphogenesis is a process by which spatial patterns and structures arise during the development of organisms \cite{gierer1972}.
 The creation of the various and complex forms found in organisms depends on this complex process.
-It involves a cascade of molecular and cellular processes that coordinate the orientation, polarity, and assembly of cells to generate distinct morphologies and configurations.
+It involves a cascade of molecular and cellular processes that coordinate their orientation, polarity, and assembly of cells to generate distinct morphologies and configurations.
 Examples include (i) the development of an embryo into a fully formed organism, (ii) the differentiation process by which cells in developing organisms take on certain destinies and functions, and (iii) precise control of gene expression.
-The multidisciplinary study of morphogenesis aims to comprehend the fundamental processes that give rise to the astounding diversity of biological forms.
+The multidisciplinary study of morphogenesis aims to understand the fundamental processes that give rise to the astounding diversity of biological forms.
 It draws on the disciplines of genetics, developmental biology, and biophysics, among others.

-Spatiotemporal patterns in epidemiology reveal the dynamic interplay of place, time, and disease distribution within populations.
+Spatio-temporal patterns in epidemiology reveal the dynamic interplay of place, time, and disease distribution within populations.
 Environmental, social, and biological factors all have an impact on these patterns \cite{tadic2023,mitrovic2023}.
-Epidemics can follow seasonal trends, exhibit cyclic behaviour, or demonstrate irregular patterns driven by a variety of factors, such as host susceptibility and environmental conditions, which are referred to as temporal patterns.
+Epidemics can follow seasonal trends, exhibit cyclic behaviour, or demonstrate irregular patterns driven by various factors, such as host susceptibility and environmental conditions, referred to as temporal patterns.
 However, spatio-temporal models deal with many spatial heterogeneity factors, such as higher or lower incidence rates in certain areas \cite{elliot2000}.